Secretly delicious and refreshing pudding

 Blueberry Lemon Chia Seed Pudding Recipe

-Chia Seed Pudding is bursting with fresh lemon flavor, made with dairy-free milk, and complete with a vegan blueberry jam.
-This quick and healthy chia pudding recipe can be meal prepped and then refrigerated overnight for an easy breakfast, dessert, or snack on-the-go!
+Chia Seed Pudding is bursting with fresh lemon flavor, made with dairy-free milk, and complete with a blueberry jam.
+This quick and easy chia pudding recipe can be meal prepped and then refrigerated overnight for an easy breakfast, dessert, or snack on-the-go!

 Yield 4 servings